TerrorJacktyl/jinx-it-project/README.md

 $ docker-compose build
 ```

+Having trouble building?
+Look under Notes header :)

 ## To do

 #### Setting up the Database
-- [ x ] Change `~/jinx_project/jinx_project/settings.py` so that it uses <s>MySQL</s> **PostgreSQL** (still uses Sqlite at the moment).
+- [ x ] Change `~/jinx_project/jinx_project/settings.py` so that it uses Postgres.
-- [  ] Define a schema for our data.
+- [ x ] Define a schema for our data.
-- [  ] Configure models in Django and get it CRUDing with the DB.
+- [ x ] Configure models in Django and get it CRUDing with the DB.
 - [  ] Create a basic API allowing the front end some CRUD functionality through Django.

 ## Development!

 ### Some Notes...

-Database container kept stopping and restarting for some reason, even when I had manually exited.
-Probably not a big deal but still weird

-Pretty sure ./mysql was initialised by the docker build and is what causes the permission issues.
+Jiles: I was having some issues with the initial build.
+If it doesn't work for you with the specified order, and is complaining about psycopg2, don't worry!
+Try the build instructions from bottom to top, first building the django container, then both containers with docker-compose up, and finally the top command with manage.py.

 ## Issues